pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 # Platforms with multiple CPU architectures

-In addition to any ABI requirements, a binary is compiled for a CPU architecture.
-That CPU architecture defines the CPU instructions that can be issued by the binary.
+One important subset of ABI concerns is the CPU architecture for which a binary artefact has been built.
+Attempting to run a binary on hardware that doesn't match the CPU architecture (or architecture variant [^1]) for which the binary was built will generally lead to crashes, even if the ABI being used is otherwise compatible.

+[^1] e.g., the x86-64 architecture has a range of well-known extensions, such as
+     SSE, SSE2, SSE3, AVX, AVX2, AVX512, etc.

 ## Current state